Israel's borders with Lebanon, Gaza quiet after day of fighting | Law-Order

 "Nobody wants an escalation right now," an Israeli army spokesman said.
 "Quiet will be answered with quiet, at this stage I think, at least in the coming hours."
 One official with a Palestinian militant group told Reuters they were ready to keep the calm should Israel do the same, with the group having "made its point".

-Friday prayers at Al-Aqsa Mosque in Jerusalem's walled Old City, which draws hundreds of thousands of worshippers during the Islamic holy month of Ramadan and where Israel has deployed many police, passed without a serious flare-up.
+Tens of thousands of worshippers attended Friday prayers at Al-Aqsa Mosque in Jerusalem's walled Old City, two weeks into the Islamic holy month of Ramadan.
+It passed without a serious flare-up.
 Apart from some stone-throwing, police said the compound was quiet.
 The Palestinians and Jordan, which is custodian of holy sites in East Jerusalem, reject any Israeli police presence in the compound, revered in Judaism as Temple Mount, a vestige of the two biblical temples.

 Earlier in the week Israeli police raided Al-Aqsa and beat Palestinian worshippers, arresting and removing hundreds of people from the compound in what they said was an effort to remove agitators holed up in the mosque.
 The action drew condemnation from across the Arab world.
 During Ramadan, Muslims see it as a religious duty to remain overnight and pray at mosques.